oberblastmeister/notes-lsp/README.md

-# haskell-lsp-hello
+# notes-lsp

-apdosfiuasdf
-thist hist
+A language server for taking notes